TortugaAttack/thoughts/devops-on-github.md

 Be aware that this uses the versioning major.minor.build and updates the javadoc and documentation if a major or minor update will happen, as a build version should generally not change the documentation.
 Be aware that even if you just release a build update the javadoc and documentation will be overwritten, allowing minor changes such as correcting words/grammar.

+Further on your artifactId needs to be lower case, otherwise the deployment to github packages will not work.

 ## Restricting main

 In your project go to settings->Branches and add a Branch protection rule for your main branch (this will be the release branch)